1DSAG/UI5-Best-Practice/contributing.md

 10. PR review process successfully completed?
     Then the PR will be merged by any of the maintainers and it’s time for 🎉

-### linting of markdown content
+### Markdown Linting

 Any markdown content (in `/docs/**/*`) is linted via [`markdownlint`](https://github.com/DavidAnson/markdownlint) both for quality assurance and convenience.
-For quality assurance, to have the markdown-files max standard compliant, so subsequent processing and exporting is possible without running into formatting issues.
+For quality assurance, to have the markdown-files max standard compliant, so subsequent processing and exporting is possible without running into formatting issues. **We also check this using Github Actions**.
 For convenience, because small markdown formatting mistakes are automatically fixed via the `markdownlint` upon commit - the `markdownlint` [`cli`](https://github.com/igorshubovych/markdownlint-cli) injects those fixes prior to the git commit, so don’t be surprised 😉

+You can run the Markdown tests yourself.
+ Just run the test:
+ `npm run markdown-lint`
+Or just run the script that fixes all the errors that can be fixed:
+`npm run markdown-lint-fix`

+### General Linting

+We also check via GitHub Actions for other different linting issues.
+We use as Typescript File to run this tests.
+You can run these test with:
+`npm run general-lint`